Emmanuel ObergScreenwriter & Consultant

 In 1996, Emmanuel wrote, directed and produced the short film Double Jeu (Game Over), which was selected by more than sixty festivals, won eleven awards – including the 21st century filmmaker award in New York – sold to eighteen TV channels around the world and was distributed theatrically in France and in Germany.

 Since 1995, in parallel with his writing, Emmanuel has been involved as a script consultant and lecturer with some of the best training organisations such as ACE, Arista, Moonstone and Screen Training Ireland.
 He has also worked as a scriptwriting expert in training and development for the European Commission’s Media program.

-Emmanuel first worked in the industry as a reader/consultant in 1990–1994 for StudioCanal on co-productions with the U.S. (assessing projects like The Silence of the Lambs and Cliffhanger), then as a script consultant for many European producers including Robert Jones (The Usual Suspects, The Constant Gardener), The Film Consortium and Aardman Studios (Chicken Run, Shaun the Sheep).
+Emmanuel first worked in the industry (1990–1994) as a reader/consultant for StudioCanal on co- productions with the U.S. (assessing projects like The Silence of the Lambs and Cliffhanger), then as a script consultant for many European producers including Robert Jones (The Usual Suspects, The Constant Gardener), The Film Consortium and Aardman Studios (Chicken Run, Shaun the Sheep).

-Emmanuel lives in the UK with his wife and their two daughters.
-As a screenwriter, he is represented by Rachel Holroyd at Casarotto in London.
-For more information about Emmanuel’s writing or to contact his agent, please visit www.emmanueloberg.com.
+Emmanuel is based in the U.K. with his wife and their two daughters, but he also works regularly with producers in the E.U. and U.S. As a screenwriter, he is represented by Rachel Holroyd at Casarotto in London.
+For more information about Emmanuel’s writing, please visit www.emmanueloberg.com.
+For more information regarding his training or consulting work, please visit www.screenplayunlimited.com.

 Emmanuel Oberg is appearing at the following sessions: